pliniker/mo-gc/doc/Project-RFC.md

 The tries used in the GC should be amenable to parallelizing tracing.

-## Official Rust GC Runtime

-Whatever form this takes, it is likely to feel like a seamless addition to the language.

 # Patent Issues

 I have read through the patents granted to IBM and David F. Bacon that cover